bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

 ## Generating code

-Protovalidate doesn't introduce any new code generation plugins because its rules are compiled as part of your service and message descriptors — `buf generate` works without any changes.Run it to include your new rules in the `GetWeatherRequest` descriptor:
+Protovalidate doesn't introduce any new code generation plugins because its rules are compiled as part of your service and message descriptors — `buf generate` works without any changes.

+Run it to include your new rules in the `GetWeatherRequest` descriptor:

 ```console
 $ buf generate